parsa-rangriz/parsa-rangriz.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+I'm an MMath Student in Statistics at the University of Waterloo, advised by Prof. Aukosh Jagannath.
+My current research interests lie in probability theory, high-dimensional statistics, and mathematical physics.

-Hi!
-My name is Parsa Rangriz.
-I will start my MMath in Statistics at the University of Waterloo under the supervision of [Prof. Aukosh Jagannath](https://www.math.uwaterloo.ca/~a3jagann/) from Fall 2023.
-I also obtained my BS in Physics with a minor in Mathematics at Sharif University of Technology in Winter 2022.
+I received my BSc in physics with a minor in mathematics at Sharif University of Technology in 2023.
+During my undergrad, I interned at Summer@EPFL 2022.
+Also, I did some research varying from quantum information and statistical physics to combinatorial optimization and variational algorithms.

-Research Interests:
-* Probability, High Dimensional Statistics
-* Statistical Physics, Spin Glass Theory
-* Random Graphs, Combinatorial Optimization

-To learn more about my qualifications and experience, please visit my [CV](/cv).
+My CV can be found [here](/cv).